thetanz/smp-docs/docs/References/SubscriptionMgt.md

 # SubscriptionMgt_SM_TSL (Codeunit)
-SubscriptionMgt_SM_TSL codeunit contains all the code blocks for the integration aspect of Subscription Management product.
-It comprises of multiple functions as described below.
+SubscriptionMgt_SM_TSL codeunit contains all the code blocks for the integration aspect of the Subscription Management app.
+It comprises multiple functions as described below.
-Before progressing, please ensure that Subscription Management extensions installed into your development environment and right dependency defined in your extension's `app.json`:
+Before progressing, please ensure that the Subscription Management extension is installed into your development environment and the right dependency has been defined in your extension's `app.json`:
 ```json
 "dependencies": [
    ...